Generic Name: metformin (met FOR min)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Some people develop lactic acidosis while taking Fortamet.
-Early symptoms may get worse over time and this condition can be fatal.
+Some people using Fortamet develop lactic acidosis, which can be fatal.
 Get emergency medical help if you have even mild symptoms such as:

 feeling dizzy, light-headed, tired, or very weak;